mrTimofey/vue-admin/docs/README.md

 # Introduction

-This package aims to provide a standard, flexible and reusable, fully configurable and customizable administrative interface solution.
-But it is still complete enough to be used out-of-the-box as well.
+This package aims to provide a standard, flexible and reusable, fully configurable and customizable backend-agnostic administrative interface solution.
+It is also complete enough to be used out-of-the-box.

 Admin panel is an SPA based on Vue.js so almost everything is a Vue component.
 Obviously, you should be familiar with Vue.js to customize it.